GenomicsAotearoa/RNA-seq-workshop/docs/4_mappingANDcount.md

 ```

-We will convert the SAM file to BAM format using the samtools program with the view command and tell this command that the input is in SAM format (`-S`) and to output BAM format (`-b`):
+We will convert the SAM file to BAM format using the samtools program with the `view` command

 ```bash
 $ module load SAMtools/1.10-GCC-9.2.0